 The accompanying consolidated financial statements are unaudited and have been prepared by Barrett Business Services, Inc. ("Barrett" or the "Company"), pursuant to the rules and regulations of the Securities and Exchange Commission.
 Certain information and note disclosures typically included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted pursuant to such rules and regulations.
 In the opinion of management, the consolidated financial statements include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the results for the interim periods presented.
 The preparation of financial statements in conformity with generally accepted accounting principles ("GAAP") requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results may differ from such estimates and assumptions.
 The consolidated financial statements should be read in conjunction with the audited financial statements and notes thereto included elsewhere in this prospectus.
-The results of operations for a full year.
+The results of operations for an interim period are not necessarily indicative of the results of operations for a full year.
 Certain prior year amounts have been reclassified to conform with the current year presentation.
 Such reclassifications had no effect on gross margin, net income or stockholders' equity.
 During May 2004, the Company formed a wholly-owned subsidiary which acquired an aircraft.
 The subsidiary incurred debt of \$1.5 million to finance the purchase of the aircraft.
 The consolidated financial statements include the accounts of the subsidiary, after elimination of intercompany accounts and transactions.